 Dennis Ferrer isn’t known as a prolific remixer, but when he does turn his hand to something you can be sure that the result will be worth the wait.
 His November 2012 remix of “Underground” has been hammered across Ibiza all summer long, and for good reason.
 Developing the chords of the original beautifully and adding a devastatingly infectious organ lead-line, Ferrer builds and builds before unleashing huge, pounding keys for a truly breathless finale, shooting the track straight to Nr.
 1 on the Beatport Deep House chart.

-As always with Ferrer the best is yet to come.
+While Ferrer closes out 2013 with “Mind Ur Step” (Defected), “Mind Ur Dub” (Objektivity) and a remix of Coyu – “Salvation” (Noir Music), the best is yet to come.
 With a deep knowledge of the past and a constant push for the future, Ferrer remains one of the true greats of house music – a leader and innovator whose enjoying the buzz around him but keeping on pushing the limits.
 Stay tuned.